wmelvin/filelist-tools/README.md

                         Directory in which to create the output file.
                         Optional.
 By default the output file is created in the currrent working directory.
+  -n OUTFILENAME, --name OUTFILENAME
+                        Name of the output file to create.
+Optional.
+By default the output file is named using the title and a current date_time tag.
+An existing file with the same name will not beoverwritten unless the --force option is used.
+  --force               Allow an existing output file to be overwritten.
   -t, --trim-parent     Trim parent directory from scandir in output.
   --no-log              Do not create a log file.
 ```